26 January 2021

 Erwin's actions would have been the same whether his motivations had been selfish or altruistic, and the results of his actions have always been to the benefit of Paradis as a whole.

 There is an argument that "Armin can win without sacrificing anyone, unlike Erwin who had to sacrifice others" - which is invalid because the Shiganshina battle was set up in such a way that Armin must not use anyone else because his situation required that the Colossal Titan be isolated from any threats.
 Meanwhile, Erwin was put in a situation in which the only way out is to charge as a unit.
 He could've lost and left the fate of the Wall to Marley, but he pushed back and retook Wall Maria.
-The battle of Shiganshina mimics the Battle of Midway in WWII where the exact strategy was used.

 7/ ERWIN's MOTIVATIONS:

 Erwin is inquisitive in nature; he looks beyond the Wall - that's why he asked that question in the classroom in the first place.
-As shown in S3 ep3, teenage Erwin was under the impression that his father's death was justified as long as the government had a good reason... which means that he didn't figure out the real cause of his father's death until he joined the military, which means that his original motivation to join the Survey Corps wasn't his father's death, but the pursuit of knowledge.
+As shown in S3 ep3, teenage Erwin was under the impression that his father's death was justified as long as the government had a good reason... which means that he didn't figure out the real cause of his father's death until he joined the military, which means that his original motivation to join the Survey Corps wasn't his father's death, but the pursuit of truth.

 "One day, we'll break it down.
 This wall hiding the truth... will fall." ~ Erwin at the end of Season 2